- Mount Sinai Doctors

 About Me

-Dr. Staci Leisman is a board certified internist and nephrologist who practices nephrology at Mount Sinai Hospital.
-She is also an accomplished educator in the Icahn School of Medicine at Mount Sinai.
+Dr. Staci Leisman is a board-certified internist and nephrologist who practices at Mount Sinai Hospital and is a nationally recognized medical educator at the Icahn School of Medicine at Mount Sinai.

-Dr. Leisman received her B.A. in English Language and Literature from Yale University, where she graduated magna cum laude and was inducted into Phi Beta Kappa.
-She received her M.D. from Washington University in St Louis, where she was one of 8 recipients of the Distinguished Scholar Award.
-She completed her residency in Internal Medicine and fellowship in Nephrology at Mount Sinai Medical Center.
-As a fellow, she completed research in transplant immunology in the laboratory of Dr. Peter Heeger, which resulted in a Young Investigator Award from the American Society of Transplantation and two oral presentations at the American Transplant Congress.
-During her fellowship, she co-first authored and was a contributing author on numerous papers.
+Dr. Leisman earned her B.A. in English Language and Literature from Yale University, graduating magna cum laude and as a member of Phi Beta Kappa.
+She received her M.D. from Washington University in St. Louis, where she was one of eight recipients of the Distinguished Scholar Award.
+She completed her residency in Internal Medicine and fellowship training in Nephrology at Mount Sinai Medical Center.
+During fellowship, she conducted research in transplant immunology in the laboratory of Dr. Peter Heeger, earning a Young Investigator Award from the American Society of Transplantation and delivering two oral presentations at the American Transplant Congress.
+Her scholarly work includes multiple peer-reviewed publications.

-Dr. Leisman’s clinical duties include caring for patients on dialysis at an outpatient dialysis facility, as well as attending on the inpatient renal service at Mount Sinai Hospital.
+Clinically, Dr. Leisman provides comprehensive kidney care, including the management of patients receiving outpatient dialysis and attending on the inpatient renal service at Mount Sinai Hospital.

 Language